asciimoo/ladybug.py/README.md

 ```

 ## Supported dialects
 ladybug.py uses `DictReader` and `DictWriter`.
-It's possible to user keyword arguments of those, so all dialects accepted by `DictReader` and `DictWriter` can be handled.
+It's possible to use keyword arguments of those, so all dialects accepted by `DictReader` and `DictWriter` can be handled.

 The following example shows how to convert a CSV file to another dialect using ladybug.py
 ```python